BalliMontero/wikipedia-connection-discovery/README.md

   `pip install -r requirements.txt`

-Run [test]:
+Run:

-  `python main.py`
+  `python3 main.py`

-  Test with any of the word pairs in the `results-images` folder
+  Test with any of the word pairs in the `results-images` folder.

 ## To do
   + Asynchronous Discovery
+  + Indexing
-  + Multiple words or phrases
+  + N words
   + Explore `wikipedia` module for opportunities to optimise